inkytonik/kiama/wiki/ParserCombs.md

 ## Positions

 Often it is useful to attach position (coordinate) information to the results of a parse.
-E.g., you might want to [Messaging produce error or warning messages] during semantic analysis and you want the messages to point to meaningful places in the code.
+E.g., you might want to [produce error or warning messages](Messaging.md) during semantic analysis and you want the messages to point to meaningful places in the code.

 The Scala parser combinator library provides the `positioned`